Skip to main content

 Remington D3190

-The budget-minded Remington was another dryer that hurt my ears with its high-pitched hum—something I could look past if the performance was superior to others on this list.
-But it wasn’t: This dried my hair in about 25 minutes with the results straight but not sleek enough, even after I switched both the heat and speed settings from medium to high.
+The budget-minded Remington was another dryer that hurts the ears with its high-pitched hum—something you can look past if the performance was superior to others on this list.
+But it wasn’t: This dried the hair in about 25 minutes with the results straight but not sleek enough, even after switching both the heat and speed settings from medium to high.

-Its humdrum performance was not for a lack of heat, either—I felt a big difference between the heat settings, with the medium being about right and the hot one feeling too intense.
+Its humdrum performance was not for a lack of heat, either—a big difference could be felt between the heat settings, with the medium being about right and the hot one feeling too intense.

 The primary positive to this dryer is that it was comfortable to wield.
 It didn’t feel too heavy and the weight was evenly distributed in the head and the handle.
 Aside from that one aspect, this dryer was only passable.